PiereHuangs5176332/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was more of the coding part as this is an extention experiment from the previous LED BUZZER experiment, in this what i learned was the actual Morse code and how to code them in repeate as the LED also lights on the same tempo as the Morse code.
+Coding was alot more complicated as we need to consider the actual morse code and the timing of the LED and the Buzzer to fit into the code, it took sometime to complete, but the result of the experiemtn was really sucessful.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as an SOS help signal, if we can built this into a smaller version in the future, people could carry this around on themself and whenever people are in danger, specially at night, others will be able to see to flashing lighst and provide help, and the buzzer also does a big part as well, if the victim was hurt and couldn't make a sound, the buzzer will provide a good help in helping the others to find the victim.